sav-che/TL-2/Authors/Howitt, Godfrey {std. Howitt}.md

 #### Herbarium and types

 Melbourne University rd.
-H's entomological coll. and library. *Exsiccatae: Muscologia Nottinghamiensis*: or, a collection of mosses, found chiefly in the neighbourhood of Nottingham: arranged in fasciculi, with descriptions and occasional remarks.
+H's entomological coll. and library.
+*Exsiccatae*: Muscologia Nottinghamiensis*: or, a collection of mosses, found chiefly in the neighbourhood of Nottingham: arranged in fasciculi, with descriptions and occasional remarks.
 Fasc.
 1-3, nos.
 1-24, Nottingham (Bennett) 1883, issued together with William Valentine (x-1884).
 Set at [[Collection BM|BM]].
 *Ref*.: Sayre, G., Mem.
 New York Bot.
 Gard.
 19(2): 216.
 1971.

 #### Bibliography and biography